 The main theoretical approaches and methodology characterizing BraiNets are:

-- Bayesian probabilistic modeling and reinforcement learning
+- Bayesian probabilistic modelling and reinforcement learning

 - Neural networks models and neurocomputational modeling